Tiberriver256/codex-alfred/spec.md

 - Only send messages in the thread that happened since the bot's last response.
 - Require Codex output to be valid Block Kit JSON via structured output schema.
 - Keep the wiring thin: Slack <-> Codex SDK, no agent framework or extra tools.
+- Provide an easy-start Docker sandbox mode with a persistent data directory for secure agent execution.

 ## Non-goals
 - Implement pi-mono or Claude-specific toolchains.